NandhiniKarvendhan/Tic-Tac-Toe/README.md

 To get started with this project, please:

-1. Download or clone repo's files
+1. Download or clone repo's files.
-2. Start a local server
+2. Start a local server.
-3. Open index.html
+3. Open index.html.

 ## Roadmap of future improvements

-1. I would like to prevent players to set a button already played.
+1. I would like to prevent players to set a button that is already played.
 2. Online Gaming.

 ## License information